 Myth #6: The vaccine is harmful or could cause serious side effects.

 We’ve all heard rumors about the “toxic chemicals” present in vaccines and how they can cause serious side effects (including autism, a theory that has been disproven repeatedly but still spreads in certain circles).
 But Dr. Septimus says there are no harmful ingredients in the flu shot and these reasons not to get a flu shot are just baseless rumors.

 “This is a common myth promoted by anti-vaccine fringe elements—the same people responsible for the deadly measles outbreak,” he asserts.
 “The most common side effect of the flu shot is a sore arm and more serious side effects are vanishingly rare.”

 For more information on adverse effects to vaccines, search the Vaccine Adverse Event Reporting System.

 Myth #7: The flu shot isn’t 100% effective, so why bother?

-On average the flu shot lowers the risk of flu illness between 40% to 60%, according to the CDC.
-Some people interpret that as a vaccine “failure” and use it as an excuse to skip the shot.
+On average, the flu shot lowers the risk of flu illness by 40% to 60%, according to the CDC.
+Some people interpret that as a vaccine “failure,” and use it as an excuse to skip the shot.
 It’s important to remember, though, that no medical intervention is 100% effective.
 Some protection is always better than no protection.

-“Even in a year where the vaccine is only 50% effective, that’s a 50% reduction [in illness],” Dr. Septimus says.
+“Even in a year where the vaccine is only 50% effective, that’s a 50% reduction [in illness],” says Dr. Septimus.
 “If a medical intervention would reduce the risk of a heart attack by 50%, we would all choose it!”